uriel1998/cgimpd/README.md

 this for a fast, basic, but featureful remote control/status implementation.

 This can also be installed on a *remote* webserver.

+There is a more-secure "viewer" only application (`mpdview.sh`) that will show what is currently playing.

+![]

 # Installation